alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 In this section we will do some common things, that many of our users ask for help on accomplishing them.
-We will mostly use the `sync` call, which is described in detailed at the [Sync](#sync) section, but for now you can just consider it just an endpoint, and you will soon figure some of the things it can do, just by having a look at some examples.
+We will mostly use the `sync` call, which is described in detail at the [Sync](#sync) section.
+For now this can be considered as just an endpoint, and you will soon figure some of the things it can do, just by having a look at some examples.
 ## Get all projects

+First, let's see how we can get all projects a user has.

 > The example of how we get all projects: